Isotretinoin (Accutane®) Works Best for Severe Cystic Acne, but Comes with Serious Side Effects

 In this study, 40 women with PCOS and severe nodulocystic acne were treated with oral isotretinoin at a dose of 0.6 – 0.8 mg/kg/day for 6 months.
 This treatment significantly reduced the women’s acne, so that most had a final acne score of 0 – 0.75, indicating little to no acne.
 Surprisingly, isotretinoin also reduced excessive hair growth and improved hormone levels in the women with PCOS.
 The researchers wrote, “Solely isotretinoin administration may supply adequate healing in PCOS patients’ symptoms complicated with severe cystic acne.”7

-Further, pregnant women should never take isotretinoin, as it will cause birth defects in the fetus.
+Pregnant women should never take isotretinoin: Isotretinoin is the #1 birth-defect-causing medication on the market and causes catastrophic birth defects as well as miscarriage.
 Females taking isotretinoin must obtain at least two (2) negative pregnancy tests prior to starting treatment, and remain on at least two (2) forms of birth control for the duration of the treatment.8

 Expand to read details of studies